-How to make your kitchen smell amazing: make this butternut squash spinach lasagna.
+If you ever wondered how to make your kitchen smell amazing at dinnertime, make this butternut squash lasagna.
+That’s it, that’s all you need to do.

 Need help meal planning?
 We’re all about it in the Workweek Lunch Meal Prep Program!
 Get access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!